Best LED Farm & Yard Lights (2026 Guide)

 Types of Farm LED Lights

 The workhorse of farm lighting.
 Mounts on poles or barn walls.
-Built-in photocell turns on at dusk, off at dawn automatically.
+Built-in photocell turns on at dusk and off at dawn automatically — no timer programming needed.

 Wattage Lumens Coverage Area Best For